ArpitB95/QR-Code-Generator/README.md

 - In this case run "source myenv/bin/activate" command from where your myenv file is located.
 - This will activate virtual environment.
 - Then go to code directory to run your server. (go in 'tmux' first).

+## To kill the process on port
+- "sudo fuser -k -n tcp 8000"  (change port number according to your usecase)